-The table below shows the historical performance and current asset allocation of the invested balance of the Escheat Fund over various periods ending June 30, 2019 (i.e., excluding the securities held in kind on behalf of claimants).
+The table below shows the historical performance and current asset allocation of the invested balance of the Escheat Fund over various periods ending June 30, 2022 (i.e., excluding the securities held in kind on behalf of claimants).
 Pursuant to N.C.G.S. § 147-69.2(b)(12)a and N.C.G.S. § 147-69.2(b)(12)c, up to 20 percent of the Escheat Fund's assets can be invested in the authorized Public Equity, Real Estate, Private Equity, Opportunistic Fixed Income, and Inflation Protection asset classes.
-The remainder must be invested in the authorized Investment-Grade Fixed Income asset class, which includes the Short Term and Long Term Fixed Income investments.
-At June 30, 2019, the Escheat Fund had a total portfolio market value of \$721 million, with \$664 million invested in Fixed Income, and \$57 million invested in Private Equity.
+The remainder must be invested in the authorized Investment-Grade Fixed Income asset class, which includes the Short Term and Long-Term Fixed Income investments.
+On June 30, 2022, the Escheat Fund had a total portfolio market value of \$1,017 million, with \$955 million invested in Fixed Income, and \$61 million invested in Private Equity.

-The Escheat Fund's asset allocation has been heavily weighted toward Short-Term Fixed Income investments as a result of the continued large principal appropriations out of the Fund over the last decade.
+The Escheat Fund's asset allocation has been heavily weighted toward Short-Term Fixed Income investments because of the continued large principal appropriations out of the Fund over the last decade.
 If principal appropriations remain elevated, a high allocation to Short-Term Fixed Income investments will persist to ensure enough liquidity is present to support these appropriations and future claims.
-As a result, the earnings generating capacity that can be used to create a sustainable source of funding for scholarships will be hampered.
+As a result, the earnings generating capacity that can be used to create a sustainable source of funding for scholarships will be lower than potential.

-Escheat Fund Annualized Net of Fee Performance for Periods ended June 30, 2019
+Escheat Fund Annualized Net of Fee Performance for Periods ended June 30, 2022